AngiWANG/AngiWANG.github.io/_posts/Java/2018-03-08-实践Java8之Stream.md

 #### map(Function)

-one to one
+one to another

 #### flatMap(Function)

-one to many
+one to Stream

 #### mapToInt(Function)